 Trade credit insurance, at its core, protects a seller’s cash flow, earnings and potentially years of accumulated retained earnings from the impact of buyer nonpayment.
 When a claim is filed, the insurer steps in and pays the seller when the buyer cannot pay.

-Our Guide to Trade Credit Insurance is a free resource that explains everything you need to know about using trade credit insurance to protect your accounts receivable and increase your cash flow.
+Our Guide to Trade Credit Insurance is a free resource that explains everything you need to know about benefits and key advantages of trade credit insurance.

-What are the Benefits of Trade Credit Insurance?
+What are the Key Benefits of Trade Credit Insurance?

-A trade credit insurance policy offers much more than protecting a business owner against the cash flow, earnings and balance sheet implications of a buyer non-payment.
-Fortune 1000 and global multinational companies have implemented trade credit insurance for a variety of reasons.
+A trade credit insurance policy offers much more than protecting a seller/business owner against the cash flow, earnings and balance sheet implications of a buyer non-payment.
+SME, middle market, Fortune 1000 and global multinationals have discovered and implemented trade credit insurance for a variety of reasons:

-The first reason is the incremental margin.
-There are a number of variables a seller considers when determining a credit limit extended to a buyer.
-These variables include a management’s risk tolerance, seller’s gross margins, available credit information on a buyer, seller’s balance sheet capitalization and ultimate implications of a credit loss on cash flow/earnings.
+There are a number of variables a seller considers when determining a credit limit or line to a buyer; management’s risk tolerance, seller’s gross margins, available credit information on a buyer, seller’s balance sheet capitalization and ultimate implications of a credit loss on cash flow/earnings.
 Users of trade credit insurance have come to appreciate how trade credit insurance coverage justifies increasing existing credit limits or lines.

-The next reason many companies use trade credit insurance is the improved borrowing power.
-Commercial bankers or any lender of external working capital to a borrower views credit insurance favorably because it protects that very asset that is being financed – accounts receivables and work-in-progress.
+Commercial bankers or any lender of external working capital views credit insurance favorably because it protects that very asset that is being financed – accounts receivables and work-in-progress.

 Working capital revolvers support/finance inventory and a seller’s collective receivable credit risk.
 The credit risk of the receivables being financed is a function of the individual buyers.
 An insurance policy brings that credit risk on the covered buyers up to a Standard & Poor Rating of A+.